charlie-gallagher/cpu/README.md

 ./cpu test/test_file.txt
 ```

-This will write "Brelynn Hess" to the pseudo-IO device, which is nothing more
+This will write the first few digits of pi to the pseudo-IO device, which is
-than a block of memory reserved for such purposes.
+nothing more than a block of memory reserved for such purposes.

 ### Instruction set
+The instructions use suffixes to indicate the addressing mode.

+- "D" Direct, or absolute, addressing
+- "I" Indirect addressing
+- "M" Immediate addressing

 ```
 ADD_D       Add number to accumulator